HimanshuLab/SCI-VCF-docs/mkdocs/docs/faq.md

 Step 1.
 Install WSL.
 [Documentation](https://docs.microsoft.com/en-us/windows/wsl/install) <br>
 Step 2.
 Install Miniconda inside WSL.
 [Reference](https://educe-ubc.github.io/conda.html) <br>
 Step 3.
 Install MobaXterm Home edition.
-It is a free software that offers enhanced terminal for Windows with an X11 server.
+It is a free software that offers an enhanced terminal for Windows with an X11 server.
 [Documentation](https://mobaxterm.mobatek.net/download.html) <br>
 Step 4.
 Open a WSL terminal inside MobaXterm (Open MobaXterm --> Click on Sessions --> New Sessions --> WSL --> Select Linux distribution --> OK)
 Step 5.
-Follow the instructions in *Conda based installation* in the [installation](installation.md) page
+Follow the instructions for *Conda-based installation* on the [installation](installation.md) page

 ### Docker

-**5) How to run Docker container as a detached backend job and keep SCI-VCF always active?**
+**5) How to run the Docker container as a detached backend job and keep SCI-VCF always active?**

 Run the docker image in detached mode.
 ```